DecentraLabsCom/Lab-Gateway/README.md

 - ✅ Generate database passwords and, if OpenSSL is available, offer to create self-signed TLS/JWT keys for localhost
 - ✅ Create the `blockchain-data/` directory for wallet persistence
 - ✅ Optionally start every container with `docker compose up -d`
+- ✅ Ask if you want to enable a Cloudflare Tunnel so the gateway is reachable without a public IP/DNS
 - ☑️ Remind you to create/import the institutional wallet later from the blockchain-services web console

 **Windows:**